bitcoin-abe/bitcoin-abe/README.md

     Portions Copyright (c) 2010 Gavin Andresen, see bct-LICENSE.txt.

 Branch 'small' is an experimental attempt to reduce the database size and load time.
-As of April 13, 2014, it works only with SQLite and only loads data, the web interface is broken.
+As of this writing, it works only with SQLite, only in blkfile mode (no RPC loading), and the following API functions do not
+work: addressbalance, getreceivedbyaddress, getsentbyaddress.
+I hope to fix all of these shortcomings.

 Welcome to Abe!
 ===============